 Baynes said he and the other youth coaches hope to accomplish a few different things with the camp.

 "We want them to learn some of the basic fundamentals, which is obviously key in youth football," he said.
-"We also want them to understand that football is fun.
-This camp is going to be a lot of fun.
-We're going to build camaraderie and teamwork and they're going to get to meet all their teammates."

 He added that Tony Alford will make sure all campers are having a great time.